 We lost time by hiring a cleaning service.
 It took me about half an hour to readjust the shelves, rugs, furniture and blinds.
 And Eric and Andy spent more than seven hours fixing the electrical problem.
 The verdict: usually it’s best to do it yourself, especially when it comes to your home and garden.

 However, I’m also a big advocate of treating yourself.
 Life is hard enough.
 If you have the opportunity to get help now and then, maybe you should accept it.
 If your sockets are in better shape than mine were, you probably could save yourself some time with a maid service.
-I just wanted to share my experience to let you know what to expect and help you decide whether it’s worth it for you.

 Would I try a cleaning service again?
 I think so, but only after we finished getting all of our sockets up to date.
 The more important takeaway is that Eric attained husband-of-the-year status for hiring us a cleaning service, even if things didn’t turn out as planned.